BlogDraw/BlogDraw/README.md

         <li>Super Speedy!
 BlogDraw is installed and ready to use in a matter of minutes.</li>
         <li>Set me up!
 BlogDraw is set up as soon as it's installed.  </li>
         <li>Security is Key.
 There's no complex security settings to change.
 It's as secure as we can make it out of the box.</li>
-        <li>All the themes!
-You can install any BlogDraw Theme on any BlogDraw Site, and it just works. </li>
+        <li>All the templates!
+You can install any BlogDraw Template on any BlogDraw Site, and it just works. </li>
       </ul>
     </td>
     <td width="60%">